bolt/color/README.md

           label: Background color
 ```

-Which will show up a colorpicker field like this (without red highlight):
+Which will show up as a colorpicker field like this (without red highlight):

 ![Color field](./screenshots/color-field.png)